Demircivi/swiftness/README.md

 $ git clone <url>
 ```
 Open the project in Monodevelop or Visual Studio and compile it.
-Copy the Dll's to your project-folder and add them as references.
+Copy the Dll to your project-folder and add them as references.

 # Contribute